- About Us

 - Printable Client Forms

-Dr. Liz Ritzenthaler’s focus is on the small animal side of the practice, but she enjoys mixed animal work.
-Her special interests include feline medicine, complementary medicine, and small ruminants.
-She graduated from Washington State University College of Veterinary Medicine in 2009, and her family moved to Ellensburg later that year.
-She juggles life as a working mother of two elementary aged children.
-She enjoys yoga, gardening, and spending time with her family, including her cats and a young rescue dog.
+Dr. Liz Ritzenthaler graduated from Washington State College of Veterinary Medicine in 2009.
+Her family then moved to Ellensburg later that year.
+She joined the team at Valley Veterinary Hospital as a part time associate in 2013.
+Her focus is on the small companion animal side of the practice.
+Her special interests include feline medicine and complimentary medicine.
+She juggles life as a working mother of two school-aged children.
+She enjoys yoga, gardening, and spending time with her family, including her multiple cats and 2 young rescue dogs.
 The Ritzenthaler family loves outdoor adventures together, especially hiking, camping, and paddling.

-Dr. Hannah MacDonald graduated from UC Davis School of Veterinary Medicine this year, May of 2017.
-She grew up working on a beef ranch in northern California, and enjoyed being active in 4H and participating in running barrels and other events at the local rodeo.
-Dr. MacDonald enjoys being involved in her local church, going on international veterinary mission trips, and being with her family in Gig Harbor.
+Dr. Hannah Willett graduated from UC Davis School of Veterinary Medicine this year, May of 2017.
+She grew up working on a beef ranch in Northern California, and enjoyed being active in 4-H and participating in running barrels and other events at the local rodeo.
+Dr. Willett enjoys being involved in her local church, going on international veterinary mission trips, and being with her family in Gig Harbor.
 She loves spending time with her basset hound Betty Zane, and her horse Monarch, as well as enjoying the outdoors in activities such as hiking, water sports, snowboarding, and camping.
-Dr. MacDonald’s special veterinary interests include large animal medicine, specifically livestock medicine, surgery, and reproduction.
+Dr. Willett’s special veterinary interests include large animal medicine, specifically livestock medicine, surgery, and reproduction.